Package insert / product label

 Clomiphene citrate has no apparent progestational, androgenic, or antiandrogenic effects and does not appear to interfere with pituitary-adrenal or pituitary-thyroid function.

-Although there is no evidence of a "carryover effect" of Clomid, spontaneous ovulatory menses have been noted in some patients after Clomid therapy.
+Although there is no evidence of a “carryover effect” of clomiphene citrate, spontaneous ovulatory menses have been noted in some patients after clomiphene citrate therapy.

 Based on early studies with 14C-labeled clomiphene citrate, the drug was shown to be readily absorbed orally in humans and excreted principally in the feces.
 Cumulative urinary and fecal excretion of the 14C averaged about 50% of the oral dose and 37% of an intravenous dose after 5 days.
 Mean urinary excretion was approximately 8% with fecal excretion of about 42%.

-During clinical investigations, 7578 patients received Clomid, some of whom had impediments to ovulation other than ovulatory dysfunction (see INDICATIONS AND USAGE).
+During clinical investigations, 7578 patients received clomiphene citrate, some of whom had impediments to ovulation other than ovulatory dysfunction (see INDICATIONS AND USAGE).
 In those clinical trials, successful therapy characterized by pregnancy occurred in approximately 30% of these patients.

 There were a total of 2635 pregnancies reported during the clinical trial period.
 Of those pregnancies, information on outcome was only available for 2369 of the cases.
 Table 1 summarizes the outcome of these cases.